 - Sibilance, a vocal de-esser that uses Organic ReSynthesis to identify unwanted sibilant sounds such as 's' and 'sh,' and remove or attenuate them surgically in a way that maintains the full timbre, duration and natural resonance of the original vocal sound.

-Thanks to Organic ReSynthesis, plugins such as Torque, Smack Attack and Sibilance can perform corrective and creative tasks that no other technology can deliver as surgically and in such an organic-sounding way.
+Thanks to Organic ReSynthesis, plugins such as OVox, Torque, Smack Attack, Submarine and Sibilance can perform corrective and creative tasks that no other technology can deliver as surgically and in such an organic-sounding way.

 Future Waves plugins will use the full range of Organic ReSynthesis capabilities.
-Imagine a synthesizer that faithfully applies the precise envelope of a drum loop to a vocal track, or the precise pitch of a vocal performance to a drum track.
-Future Organic ReSynthesis plugins will let you take a core sound characteristic from ‘there,’ put it ‘here’, and make countless changes with little damage to the original signal.
+They will let you take a core sound characteristic from ‘there,’ put it ‘here’, and make countless changes with little damage to the original signal.
 The creative possibilities are limitless.